- Duration: 1 day for face-to-face | Total of 6.5 hours for Virtual Classroom course

-- Teaching method: Face-to-face classroom, with instrument parts & consumables to handle
+- Teaching method: Face-to-face OR online via live video, with instrument parts and consumables to see

 What will you learn on this course?